Keneshel/netlogo-fox-rabbit-model/README.md

 - The role of energy in survival and reproduction
 - Grass regrowth and its impact on the ecosystem

+## Ecosystem Description

+- Grass grows across the landscape and serves as food for rabbits.
+- Rabbits move around their environment, consuming grass to obtain energy.
+If they have sufficient energy and a probability threshold is met, they reproduce.
+- Foxes hunt and eat rabbits to survive.
+Similar to rabbits, foxes can reproduce if they reach a minimum energy level and meet the reproduction chance.
+- Grass regrows after being eaten, with a configurable regrowth delay.

+## Agent Behaviors

+- Grass:
+  - Patches may or may not contain grass.
+  - Rabbits eat grass and regrow after a set number of ticks.
+- Rabbits:
+  - Move randomly.
+  - Eat grass on their current patch.
+  - Reproduce if they have enough energy and pass a reproduction probability test.
+  - Die if energy reaches zero.
+- Foxes:
+  - Seek out nearby rabbits to hunt.
+  - Gain energy by consuming rabbits.
+  - Reproduce similarly to rabbits, based on energy and chance.
+  - Die if energy reaches zero.

 ## Parameters (Sliders)

 | Slider Name              | Description                                 | Default |